SFStefenon/MCOMFS/README.md

 ---

-An example of the optimization strategy for model selection, definition of batch size, and learning rate is given below:
+An example of the optimization strategy for model selection, definition of batch size, and learning rate is given:

 ![image](https://github.com/user-attachments/assets/59755450-118c-4099-980c-f4ef07a528cb)